hakuhodo-technologies/scope-rl/README.md

 ## Overview

-*OFRL* is an open-source Python Software for implementing the end-to-end procedure regarding **offline Reinforcement Learning (offline RL)**, from data collection to offline policy learning, performance evaluation, and policy selection.
+*SCOPE-RL* is an open-source Python Software for implementing the end-to-end procedure regarding **offline Reinforcement Learning (offline RL)**, from data collection to offline policy learning, performance evaluation, and policy selection.
 Our software includes a series of modules to implement synthetic dataset generation, dataset preprocessing, estimators for Off-Policy Evaluation (OPE), and Off-Policy Selection (OPS) methods.

 This software is also compatible with [d3rlpy](https://github.com/takuseno/d3rlpy), which implements a range of online and offline RL methods.
-OFRL enables an easy, transparent, and reliable experiment in offline RL research on any environment with [OpenAI Gym](https://gym.openai.com) and [Gymnasium](https://gymnasium.farama.org/)-like interface and also facilitates implementation of offline RL in practice on a variety of customized datasets.
+SCOPE-RL enables an easy, transparent, and reliable experiment in offline RL research on any environment with [OpenAI Gym](https://gym.openai.com) and [Gymnasium](https://gymnasium.farama.org/)-like interface and also facilitates implementation of offline RL in practice on a variety of customized datasets.

 Our software enables evaluation and algorithm comparison related to the following research topics:

 - **Offline Reinforcement Learning**: Offline RL aims at learning a new policy from only offline logged data collected by a behavior policy.
-OFRL enables flexible experiment using customized dataset collected by various behavior policies and on a variety of environment.
+SCOPE-RL enables flexible experiment using customized dataset collected by various behavior policies and on a variety of environment.

 - **Off-Policy Evaluation**: OPE aims at evaluating the performance of a counterfactual policy using only offline logged data.
-OFRL supports many OPE estimators and streamlines the experimental procedure to evaluate OPE estimators.
+SCOPE-RL supports many OPE estimators and streamlines the experimental procedure to evaluate OPE estimators.
 Moreover, we also implement advanced OPE, such as cumulative distribution estimation.

 - **Off-Policy Selection**: OPS aims at identifying the best-performing policy from a pool of several candidate policies using offline logged data.
-OFRL supports some basic OPS methods and provides some metrics to evaluate the OPS accuracy.
+SCOPE-RL supports some basic OPS methods and provides some metrics to evaluate the OPS accuracy.

 This software is intended for the episodic RL setup.
 For those interested in the contextual bandit setup, we'd recommend [Open Bandit Pipeline](https://github.com/st-tech/zr-obp).

 ### Implementations

-*OFRL* mainly consists of the following three modules.
+*SCOPE-RL* mainly consists of the following three modules.
 - [**dataset module**](./_gym/dataset): This module provides tools to generate synthetic data from any environment on top of [OpenAI Gym](http://gym.openai.com/) and [Gymnasium](https://gymnasium.farama.org/)-like interface.
 It also provides tools to preprocess the logged data.
 - [**policy module**](./_gym/policy): This module provides a wrapper class for [d3rlpy](https://github.com/takuseno/d3rlpy) to enable a flexible data collection.
 - [**ope module**](./_gym/ope): This module provides a generic abstract class to implement an OPE estimator and some popular estimators.
 It also provides some tools useful for performing OPS.